- Measuring Growth

 In the graph, the blue bars represent the growth for each group in the most recent year.
 The gold bars represent the growth of previous cohorts of students in this grade and subject or course.

-If a expected performance level group has fewer than five students, no growth measure will be calculated, and no bar will appear for that group in the graph.
+If an expected performance level group has fewer than five students students, no growth measure will be calculated, and no bar will appear for that group in the graph.
 For more information about the growth measures in the diagnostic reports, see Technical Details.

 All growth measures on the EVAAS reports are estimates.
 All estimates have some amount of measurement error, which is known as the standard error.
 This value defines a confidence band around the growth measure, which describes how strong the evidence is that the group of students exceeded, met, or fell short of expected growth.

 For more information about standard errors, see Growth Measures and Standard Errors.

 In this report, the standard error is represented by black whiskers on each bar in the graph.
 The solid lines of each whisker mark one standard error on either side of the growth measure, and the dotted lines mark two standard errors.
 For information about interpreting the charts, see Interpreting the Data.

 These rows list the number of assessments in each group.

 For more information, see Technical Details.

 These values represent the percentage of the school's students who were in each expected performance level group for the selected grade and subject or course.